 During the festive season people tend to focus their energy on presents, cards, and parties.
 When merrymaking is in order, work can sometimes be put on the back burner.
+But if you set up your workforce now, you can enter the new year with a clean sheet, and nicely prepared.

 Food glorious food